Powering a growing community

 Currently, Baldivis relies mainly on the Waikiki zone substation, supported by Meadow Springs.
 The three closest zone substations in Waikiki, Meadow Springs, and Mandurah — along with the distribution feeders between them — are already operating at or above capacity during peak demand periods.

-Western Power is exploring solutions to meet the growing energy needs of Baldivis and surrounding communities by expanding network capacity.
+Western Power has explored solutions to meet the growing energy needs of Baldivis and surrounding communities by expanding network capacity.

-We’ve looked at several options, explained in more detail in the Options Paper.
-These include:
+We looked at several options, explained in more detail in the Options Paper.
+These included:

-After careful analysis, building a new substation at Baldivis is proposed as the most cost-effective and reliable long-term solution.
-This will:
+After careful analysis, building a new substation at Baldivis was proposed in our regulatory test submission as the most cost-effective and reliable long-term solution to:

 Proposed Baldivis Substation location